Trump bid to overturn election stumbles as judge tosses Pennsylvania lawsuit

 The lawsuit, spearheaded by Trump’s personal lawyer Rudy Giuliani, sought to stop officials from certifying Biden’s victory in the state, arguing that some counties wrongly allowed voters to fix errors on their mail ballots.

-“I’ve been telling everyone who will listen: these suits are baseless,” Pennsylvania Attorney General Josh Shapiro said on Twitter following the ruling.
+Giuliani has signaled in legal filings that he will pursue an appeal, but he has little time to do so before the state formalizes Biden’s victory on Monday.

-The lawsuit is one of dozens filed by Trump and his Republican allies in the aftermath of the election.
-They are also seeking to invalidate or change the results through recounts and direct pressure on lawmakers in several states.
+“As far as litigation goes I believe this is the end of the line for them,” said Benjamin Geffen of the Public interest Law Center, who was also involved in the case.

-The campaign has not provided evidence for its claims of widespread and coordinated electoral fraud.
+Trump is seeking to invalidate or change the election results through recounts and direct pressure on lawmakers in several states.
+He would need to prevail in at least three states to prevent Biden from being sworn in as president on Jan.
+20 -- an unprecedented action.

-In Michigan, Republicans on Saturday asked state authorities to wait to certify Biden’s victory for 14 days to allow for an audit of ballots in Wayne County, which includes the majority-Black city of Detroit.
+In Michigan, Republicans wrote to state authorities on Saturday asking them to wait 14 days to certify Biden’s victory to allow for an audit of ballots in Wayne County, which includes the majority-Black city of Detroit.
 The letter cited allegations of “irregularities” that have not been substantiated.
 Biden won 154,000 more votes than Trump in Michigan.

 That effort faces long odds.
 A spokesperson for Michigan’s top election authority said state law does not allow for audits before the vote is certified, which is due to take place on Monday.
 Allegations of widespread fraud have been found to be baseless, the spokesperson said.